monarc-project/ansible-ubuntu/README.md

 Installation of Postfix on the BO and the FO is not done by Ansible.
 You have to do it manually.

-### Backup

-Ansible keep an up-to-date database backup script on each FO server instances.
-This script is located at ``/usr/local/bin/backup_monarc_db.sh`` and is updated by Ansible on each client creation/deletion.

-You just have to set a cron rule in order to launch the script periodically.

-The database backups will be placed in the folder ``/var/lib/mysql-backup/monarc/``

 ## Issues